jannatjarin/robot-navigation-ml/README.md

 The data were collected while a SCITOS G5 mobile robot followed a wall around a room using 24 ultrasonic sensors.

+The dataset is sequential.
+The robot navigated the room clockwise for four rounds, with sensor readings sampled at approximately 9 observations per second.

+The dataset contains 5,456 observations, 24 numerical sensor features, and one target variable.

 The project uses the `sensor_readings_24.data` file, which contains 24 numerical ultrasonic sensor readings and one target class representing the robot's navigation action.

 The four target classes are: